3 Reasons Why You Need A Presentation Coach

 The Emperor wasn’t wearing any clothes…and neither are you

 We often turn to our friends and loved ones for feedback about various aspects of our lives, including upcoming important presentations.
 But the role our loved ones usually occupy is that of cheerleader.
 Our loved ones want to make us feel great!
 And receiving feedback can feel not-that-great.
 So they tend to not be as honest with us as they could.
 A speaking coach is a neutral third party who is specifically looking to coach you to greatness, and it means they’re going to be honest (though still gentle and constructive) in order to help you get there.

 Rocky couldn’t have accomplished anything without the fierce, persistent Mickey in his corner of the ring.
 And that’s what a great speaking coach can do for you: instill confidence, train you to achieve greatness, and be there for you afterwards to celebrate your successes, and evaluate your opportunities to improve.
 Just knowing there is someone there to fill that role can help alleviate some of the natural nerves that come with presenting publicly.

+A great coach can help you explore and refine your ideas, shore up your weak spots, and give you the emotional support you need as you prepare for a big (sometimes scary) challenge.
 Still not convinced?
 Check out what Kelly Vandever, an experienced leadership coach and speakers, has to say about hiring a coach right here.